PrincetonUniversity/multi_gpu_training/04_tensorflow/README.md

 ## Horovod

-[Horovod](https://horovod.ai/) is a is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet.
+[Horovod](https://horovod.ai/) is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet.
 It is based on MPI.